-Michael D’Antuono is known for making art that challenges people to think more deeply about sociopolitical issues.
-His collectors range from Arnold Schwarzenegger to Pete Seeger and his work has received high praise from such renowned artists as Shepard Fairey and Banksy, both of whom with he has exhibited.
+Michael D’Antuono is known for making art that challenges people to think more deeply about socio-political issues.
+His collectors range from Arnold Schwarzenegger to Pete Seeger and Malcolm Nance.
+He has exhibited alongside Shepard Fairey, Banksy, Keith Haring, Ron English, Robbie Conal, and Peter Saul.
+D’Antuono’s art has been covered by many media outlets both national and international and has appeared on PBS, Fox News, Glenn Beck and Marc Maron’s shows.

 D’Antuono burst upon the national stage in 2009 with what is arguably the most controversial painting of the millennium, titled, “The Truth.”
 The provocative piece depicting President Obama standing in front of the presidential seal in a crucifixion-like pose ignited a firestorm.
 The Religious Right instigated by FOX NEWS, threatened to bus protesters from other states to his planned installation in New York City.
 He received thousands of angry emails and garnered international headlines.
 A similar hysteria occurred when he exhibited the piece at a college in 2012, prompting Herman Caine and Bill Donahue to denounce the piece and Glenn Beck to devote a couple of shows to it.